Skip to content

 Word-initial position First consonant of a word Every word must begin with a vowel sound

 Practical rule of thumb: If you are unsure, ask: does this consonant need a vowel to begin the next syllable?
-If yes, the sheva is vocal.
+If yes, the shewa is vocal.
 If the consonant is closing off the previous syllable, it is silent.

-5. Composite (Hatef) Shevas
+5. Composite (Hatef) Shewas

-There are three hatef shevas:
+There are three hateph shewas:

 Name Symbol (with ה) Transliteration Vowel Class Sound Notes

-Hatef Patah הֲ a A-class very short "ah" Most common; often under אֲ and עֲ
+Hateph Pathach הֲ a A-class very short "ah" Most common; often under אֲ and עֲ

-Hatef Seghol הֱ e E-class very short "eh" Less common; often under אֱ
+Hateph Seghol הֱ e E-class very short "eh" Less common; often under אֱ

-Hatef Qamets הֳ o O-class very short "oh" Least common
+Hateph Qamets הֳ o O-class very short "oh" Least common

 6. Matres Lectionis